mfargas/CatFoodMonitor/README.md

     ```bash
     ./CatDetectionProject
 2. Image Capture:
-- The program will use the libcamera-still command to capture an image and save it to data/captures/cat_capture.jpg.
+- The program will use the rpicam command to capture an image and save it to data/captures/cat_capture.jpg.
+    ```bash
+    ///Test Raspberry piCamera
+    cd data
+    rpicam-still -o image-test.jpg --width 640 --height 480
 3. Detection:
 - The program will run a basic detection on the captured image.
 Customize the detect_cat function in detection.cpp for specific detection logic.
 4. Notification: